Lifelab Allergy & Intolerance Testing : Review

 Using a blood sample provided by yourself it will be tested for Allergies against a number of main food categories such as; Wheat, Peanut, Egg White, Rice, birch and grasses, Potato, Cod, Shrimp, Tomato and Meat.

-Using the same blood sample the team at Lifelab will also tested for my Food Intolerance’s looking at; Gluten, Wheat, Peanut, Egg, Rice, Garlic, Onion, Banana, Cod, Salmon, Chicken, Potato and much more.
+Using the same blood sample the team at Lifelab will also test for my Food Intolerance’s looking at; Gluten, Wheat, Peanut, Egg, Rice, Garlic, Onion, Banana, Cod, Salmon, Chicken, Potato and much more.
 A full list of the 120 food & inhalant items can be found on the Lifelab web page.

 During the course of requesting my test kit from Lifelab, activating my kit and submitting it for analysis I’ve been able to track the progress of my order from “Test Activated” to “Results” all using my online Lifelab profile.
 From here I am now able to see my test results, both in an online and downloadable PDF version.

-One thing I noticed from my first glance of my results earlier this week is just how easy they are to understand.
+One thing I noticed from the first glance of my results earlier this week is just how easy they are to understand.
 Using a traffic light system you are able to get a good idea instantly if there is something you need to be aware of.

 As you can see above I have tested Red for 12 Food & Inhalant Allergies and below you will see a breakdown of a couple of the culprits and the level of reaction it causes on my body.

-Reaction is scored on sensitisation level towards each item tested, the higher the sensitisation level the greater the potential for a severe reaction.
+The reaction is scored on sensitisation level towards each item tested, the higher the sensitisation level the greater the potential for a severe reaction.
 For example 0 = no reaction, 100 = high sensitisation.

 A couple of these items have really come as a surprise to me, you see I am a Sushi addict, I just love seafood, especially raw Salmon, placed on some sticky white rice.
 I had always presumed my “ill feeling” after eating sushi was caused by too much rice… alas it was the Salmon!

 Another, although not much of an eye-opener for me is Hazelnut.
 I don’t go out of my way to eat Hazelnuts, they don’t appeal to me in the slightest but what I did eat a lot of as a child was Hazelnut Spread.
-That was, until I was incredibly sick because of it.
+That was until I was incredibly sick because of it.
 I’ve never touched it since and now never will.
 I’m more than happy to avoid that food item.

-Thankfully due to the treatment to Egg Yolk intolerance my body appears to have recovered from it’s issue as I am now showing no reaction to Yolk.
+Thankfully due to the treatment to Egg Yolk intolerance my body appears to have recovered from its issue as I am now showing no reaction to Yolk.
 Although I am showing a Medium reaction to the Egg White.
 This I am completely aware of, it doesn’t cause me a lot of grief if I moderate how much and often I eat eggs.

 Following on from the Allergy test I am showing no Intolerance to any Seafood or Meats.
-Its just my body has a slight dislike to those foods and reacts to them in a slightly incorrect manner, there’s no problem with me digesting them.
+It’s just my body has a slight dislike to those foods and reacts to them in a slightly incorrect manner, there’s no problem with me digesting them.

 Other intolerance’s a Medium reaction to Spelt of which I am going to be certainly checking for foods containing that (not that I eat much of it already anyway!) and another Medium reaction to Soy Beans.
 Now given that in my allergies section earlier that I was showing a 43.41 score and now a 16.31 (medium) intolerance score for Soy Beans I am certainly going to be very optimistic when eating Soy Beans in the future.
 I shall also be thinking twice when purchasing Soya Milk too in the future as I do enjoy Vanilla Soya Milk on my cereal.

-All in all I have been very pleased with my experience with Lifelab testing, its been a great insight into my bodies likes and dislikes and will certainly be something I keep in the forefront of my mind in my decision making for meals from now on.
+All in all, I have been very pleased with my experience with Lifelab testing, its been a great insight into my bodies likes and dislikes and will certainly be something I keep in the forefront of my mind in my decision making for meals from now on.